authapp/zitadel/zitadel-backend/IMPLEMENTATION_STATUS.md

 # Zitadel Backend TypeScript - Implementation Status

+> **📋 This is the single source of truth for implementation progress and development status.**

 ## Overview
-This document tracks the incremental implementation of the Zitadel backend in TypeScript.
+This document tracks the comprehensive implementation of the Zitadel backend in TypeScript, following a layered architecture approach with incremental development.

 **Last Updated**: 2025-10-03
+**Current Phase**: Phase 3 (Business Logic Layer)
+**Overall Progress**: 42% (8/19 modules completed)

 ---